Olivier-Berg/PPE-notes/HT-1.md

 he = and, never use to link sentences only for enumerations: only for wo de jia you baba, mama he didi.

+wo you liang ge gege = i have two brothers liang = two when with a counting word er = only for the number

+meiyou = not have